microsoft/BotFramework-WebChat/packages/README.md

 We offer 2 types of build processes:

-- `prepublishOnly` will build once
+- `npm run prepublishOnly` will build once
-- `start` will build continuously with watch
+- `npm start` will build continuously with watch

 # Design requirements

 ## Bootstrap scripts

-Only two commands is needed to set up the repository:
+Only two NPM commands are needed to ready the repository for development:

 - `npm ci`, followed by
 - `npm run bootstrap`

-On subsequent pulls:

-- `npm run tableflip`
+On subsequent pulls, running `npm run tableflip` will reset all `node_modules`.

 ## Build scripts

 - Use as much `npm run-script` commands as possible
 - `npm install` should not run any scripts, no `.gyp`
 - Dev mode (build development bits with watch)
-   - Single command, `npm start`
+   - Run `npm start`
    - Serve samples and bits from `http://localhost:5000/` (or other available ports)
    - Debug under browser with source maps enabled, displaying source code in original ESNext format
    - In browser, able to set breakpoints and break on original form of code
    - Build should be stabilized within 5 minutes, no extra steps should be taken (e.g. retouching file to trigger build, etc)
       - It is acceptable if the contributor start modifying code before the build is stabilized, their changes may not appear on the bits
 - Build production bits
+   - Set environment variable `node_env` to `production`
-   - Single command, `npm run prepublishOnly`
+   - Run `npm run prepublishOnly`
       - Prefer `prepublishOnly` because this sounds more towards production or CI builds
       - Contributors are very unlikely to run this script
-   - No instrumentation code
+   - No instrumentation code, no source maps
    - Minified
    - Produce `webchat.js`, `webchat-es5.js` and `webchat-minimal.js`
 - No more commands other than `prepublishOnly` and `start` needed to learn
 - Testability
    - Under CI pipeline
-      - Fresh build with instrumentation but minified
+      - Fresh build with instrumentation but minified (a.k.a. `node_env=test`)
-         - Non-minified build contains sourcemaps and take 3-5 seconds to load
+         - Non-minified build contains sourcemaps and take 3-5 seconds to load on a browser
       - Run test with code coverage
    - Under local box
       1. Developer start dev mode by `npm start`, wait until build stable